-Baked Chicken Wings
+Crispy Baked Chicken Wings

 Here’s an overview of the game plan.

-- Drain the wings and dry them thoroughly.
+- Dry them thoroughly.

 Boiling meat feels very strange, but I’ve done test batches comparing parboiling to straight baking, and parboiling is the way to go.
+It helps get rid of some of the excess fat so they turn out crispier.

 It’s kind of like when you have to render out the fat on a duck breast in order to get it crispy.
 Parboiling boils away some of the excess fat so we can get a thin layer that crisps more easily than a thick and flabby layer.

-In order for the wings to get crispy, all the surface water must evaporate and cook off first, so you want as little there as possible from the start.
+It’s REALLY important to dry the pieces well with the towels, because it has a big impact on how crispy they will end up later.
+In order for the skin to get crispy, all the surface water must evaporate and cook off first, so you want as little there as possible from the start.

 Look closely, and you can see golden bits peeking out from the sides here: